-1. The first step at the service door shall be not less than 10 inches and not more than 14 inches from the ground when measured from the top surface of the step to the ground, based on standard

-- 2. Step risers shall not exceed a height of 10 inches.
+- 1. The first step at the service door shall be not less than 10 inches and not more than 14 inches from the ground when measured from the top surface of the step to the ground, based on standard chassis specifications, except that on Type D vehicles, the first step at the entrance door shall be 12 inches to 16 inches from the ground.
+On chassis modifications, which may result in increased ground clearance (such as four-wheel drive) an auxiliary step may be provided to compensate for the increase in ground-to-first-step clearance.
+The auxiliary step is not required to be enclosed. - 2.
+Step risers shall not exceed a height of 10 inches.
 Exception is when plywood is used on a steel floor or step, the riser height may be increased by the thickness of the plywood. - 3.
 Steps shall be enclosed to prevent accumulation of ice and snow. - 4.
 Steps shall not protrude beyond the side bodyline.